Your First 6 Months — BJJ Beginner Roadmap

 Make That Your Focus for the Next Roll

-Not to win.
-Not to avoid being submitted.
-Just to address that one thing.
+Not to win — just to address that one thing.
 Measured success on a small target teaches more than grinding through rounds without direction.

 4